liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

 The backend needs to answer to kinds of questions:

- 1. Globally: What content types exist?
-What property sheets may or must they contain?
-(What parts of) what property sheets are read-only?  mandatory?  optional?
+ 1. Globally: What resources (content types) exist?
+What sheets may or must they contain?
+(What parts of) what sheets are read-only?  mandatory?  optional?

  2. In the context of a given session and URL: What HTTP methods are allowed?
-With what content objects in the body?
+With what resource objects in the body?
 What are the authorizations (display / edit / vote-on / ...)?

 The second kind is implemented with the OPTIONS method on the existing